Information We Collect and You Provide

 Your Rights and Choices

 You may update your preferences, ask us to remove your information from our mailing lists, delete your membership account, submit a request to exercise your rights available under applicable law, or express your concern about the use of your information at any time.
 To do so, please contact us via the email address or phone number provided below in the Contact Us section.
 Additionally, you may choose not to provide information to us.
-However, if you do not provide information when requested, you may not be able to benefit from APTA membership or purchases from APTA as the information may be necessary to provide you with the services or we may be legally required to collect it in the context of the APTA membership.
+However, if you do not provide information when requested, you may not be able to benefit from APTA membership or purchases from APTA, NATSA and the APTF as the information may be necessary to provide you with the services or we may be legally required to collect it in the context of the APTA membership.
 Please note that if you cease being an APTA member, we will terminate your access to all APTA member services and you may no longer have the ability to access or update your information.

 Many web browsers allow you to manage your preferences relating to cookies.
 You may be able to adjust your browser to manage cookies using your browser’s preferences, however, if you choose to block cookies, doing so may impair the use of APTA services.